 {\bf Definition 1: Thermodynamic equilibrium}

 {\em It is impossible to change the stable equilibrium state of a system to any other state with its sole effect on the environment being a raise of the weight}.
 [GB, p.~58]

-The statement of its sole effect on the environment being a raise of the weight means in usual terms that work can be extracted from the system without leaving any effect on the environment.
-If two systems $A$ and $B$ are in relation of equilibrium, contact of $A$ and $B$ does not cause any change.
-If these two are not in that relation, the contact causes a spontaneous change, namely, entropy production.
-The maximum work theorem states that an increase in entropy can be converted to the net work on the environment.
-If a system has a hot part and cold regions, heat flows from the hot to the cold region, from which the net work can be obtained.
-After reaching the homogeneous distribution of $T$, work is no longer obtained.
-The equivalence of the temperatures of two regions that are in an equilibrium with each other agrees with the zeroth law of thermodynamics.
-From Definition 1, it is concluded that every crystal is in an equilibrium state, because we cannot extract work from the crystal without affecting the environment.
-Glass is no different from crystal in this respect.
-If work were obtained from a glass without affecting the environment, this would violate the second law.
+No reference to TCs appears in this definition; hence, no circularity arises.
+The expression ``with its sole effect on the environment being a raise of the weight" means in usual terms that work can be extracted from the system without leaving any other effect on the environment.
+Definition 1 may be regarded as a generalization of Clausius's statement of the second law, which asserts that it is impossible to extract work from a single heat bath.
+A single heat bath is replaced by an equilibrium state in this definition.
+If work were extracted from such a bath, the energy of this work must come at the expense of a decreasing internal energy of the bath, since no other source is available.
+The decrease in the internal energy means cooling of the bath.
+It turns out that work would have been extracted solely by cooling a system.
+This contradict with Clausius's statement.
+If two systems $A$ and $B$ are in mutual equilibrium, bringing them into contact does not cause any change in their states.
+If they are not in equilibrium, the contact induces a spontaneous change accompanied by entropy production.
+The maximum work theorem (\cite{Callen}, \S 4.5) states that an increase in entropy can be converted into net work delivered to the environment, if an appropriate thermal engine is inserted.
+If a system has hot and cold regions, heat flows from the hot to the cold region, and net work can be extracted from this flow.
+Once a homogeneous temperature distribution is established, no further work can be obtained.
+The equality of temperature between two regions in mutual equilibrium agrees with the zeroth law of thermodynamics.